zayabarrini/cinema/Screenwriting/Favorites/QuotesFavoriteMovies.md

+Sumário

+HTGAWM
+Doubt
+The Hours
+Anatomy of a fall
+The Banshees of Inesherin
+Past Lives
+V for Vendetta
+The big bang theory
+The talented Mr. Ripley
+Little women
+The social network
+The boys in the band ✔️
+Dead poets society
+A home at the end of the world
+The Prime of Miss Jean Brodie ✔️
+Call me by your name

 # HTGAWM
 All men or persons who stand bound by recognizance or who otherwise have business before this court may now appear and they shall be heard.
 In July of 1993, Miss Morelli, you faced an eviction suit by the owner of your building.